cadebrown/old.cade.site/about.md

 [SimpleSummit](https://simplesummit.github.io/) was my project during 2 successive summer internships at ORNL at the OLCF.
 It is a small cluster computer made of [NVIDIA Jetsons](https://developer.nvidia.com/buy-jetson), and can, in real time, use multiprocessing to allow a user to view a fractal in real time.

-I did all of the software for the project, which included `fractalexplorer`.
+i did all of the software for the project, which included `fractalexplorer`.
 It ran over 8 different machines at once, which communicated in real time (via MPI) over a network to produce ~30fps fractal rendering.

 Check out our ORNL article here: [SimpleSummit](https://www.olcf.ornl.gov/2018/10/09/simple-summit/)